8 Week Old Puppy Development - What To Expect

 Between 8 weeks to 12 weeks of age, most puppies should be fed 3 times per day.
 Each meal should be spread out evenly and at the same time each day.

-Depending on your puppy’s breed and size, the amount you should feed them will differ.
+Depending on your puppy’s breed and size, the amount they eat and drink will differ.
 Most commercial puppy foods will have a recommended feeding guideline on the packaging which you can follow.

 Keep an eye on your pup’s weight every few days so you can see if you need to decrease or increase the amount of food you give them.